-My name is Martin Feick, and I am a PhD student in the Cognitive Assistants Departement at the German Research Center for Artificial Intelligence (DFKI).
-I am also a member of the Ubiquitous Media Technology Lab (UMTL) at Saarland University.
+My name is Martin Feick, and I am a PhD student in the Cognitive Assistants Departement at the German Research Center for Artificial Intelligence (DFKI), and the Ubiquitous Media Technology Lab (UMTL) at Saarland University.

 I finished my Master’s Thesis research in Human-Computer Interaction (HCI) at the University College London, UCLIC (United Kingdom).
 During my master studies, I also worked part-time as a HCI researcher at Saarland University, HCI-lab.
 I previously spent six months in the Interactions Lab at the University of Calgary (Canada) writing my Bachelor’s thesis.
 I hold a Master and Bachelor of Sciences in Applied Computer Science from the Saarland University of Applied Sciences.

-My HCI research interests are in designing and developing technology to support object-centred interaction and collaboration across different modalities.
-I combine Virtual-, Augmented- and Mixed-Reality, Fabrication as well as Robotics to create novel interfaces enabling more efficient and natural interaction.
+My HCI research interests are in designing and developing technology to support object-centred interaction and collaboration.
+I combine Virtual-, and Mixed-Reality, Fabrication as well as Robotics to create novel interfaces enabling more efficient and natural interaction.

 Tactlets: Adding Tactile Feedback to 3D Objects Using Custom Printed Controls: Rapid prototyping of haptic output on 3D objects promises to enable a more widespread use of the tactile channel for ubiquitous, tangible, and wearable computing.
 Existing prototyping approaches, however, have limited tactile output capabilities, require advanced skills for design and fabrication, or are incompatible with curved object geometries.
 In this paper, we present a novel digital fabrication approach for printing custom, high-resolution controls for electro-tactile output with integrated touch sensing on interactive objects.
 It supports curved geometries of everyday objects.
 We contribute a design tool for modeling, testing, and refining tactile input and output at a high level of abstraction, based on parameterized electro-tactile controls.
 We further contribute an inventory of 10 parametric Tactlet controls that integrate sensing of user input with real-time electro-tactile feedback.
 We present two approaches for printing Tactlets on 3D objects, using conductive inkjet printing or FDM 3D printing.
 Empirical results from a psychophysical study and findings from two practical application cases confirm the functionality and practical feasibility of the Tactlets approach.